angelayuan399/Recipe-and-Rating-Analysis/README.md

  I ran a 5-fold GridSearchCV optimizing neg_root_mean_squared_error and refit on the configuration with the lowest RMSE.

-Best found: n_estimators=200, max_depth=None—a larger forest of fully grown trees gave the strongest generalization on cross-validation.
+Best found: n_estimators=200, max_depth=None.
+A larger forest of fully grown trees gave the strongest generalization on cross-validation.

 ### Performance improvement